 You will require special orthopedic shoes, usually made of hard plastic.
 The sole is rigid or at least semi-rigid.
 They have straps for closure, which ease getting in and out of the shoe.

-This article provides you with 8 best shoes for broken toes that will suit your needs.
+This article provides you with the 8 best shoes for broken toes that will suit your needs.

 8 Best Shoes for Broken Toes